 Yoga is the new cool and a lot of us are taking to it.
-While Yoga has many definitions and perceptions, one way of defining Yoga would be the union of mind, soul and body.
-One very crucial and popular parts of yoga is a surya namaskaram, which dates back to the 9th century.
-Suryanamaskars are a favorite among health and fitness-conscious people all over the world, including the B-Town divas and popular fitness icons like Shilpa Shetty Kundra, Kareena Kapoor Khan, etc. It is one of the most popular practices among Yoga.
+While Yoga has many definitions and perceptions, one way of defining Yoga would be the union of mind, soul, and body.
+One very crucial and popular part of yoga is a surya namaskaram, which dates back to the 9th century.
+Suryanamaskars are a favorite among health and fitness-conscious people all over the world, including the B-Town divas and popular fitness icons like Shilpa Shetty Kundra, Kareena Kapoor Khan, etc. It is one of the most popular practices in Yoga.

 So what is a surya namaskar?
 A little more…

-Surya Namaskaram (interchangeably used as surya namaskars or surya asana), which is translated into English, means Sun Salutations, contains asanas or poses that were originally devised as a form of devotion to the Hindu Deity Surya, or the Sun God, often combined with special mantras.
-Usually performed in the morning (alternatively during sunset), suryanamaskars can be practiced every day.
-Prime Surya namaskar benefits include maintaining overall good health, burn calories, stay fit, maintain a good posture, improve mental balance and induce calmness in the head.
+Surya Namaskaram (interchangeably used as Surya namaskars or Surya asana), which is translated into English, means Sun Salutations, contains asanas or poses that were originally devised as a form of devotion to the Hindu Deity Surya, or the Sun God, often combined with special mantras.
+Usually performed in the morning (alternatively during sunset), Surya namaskars can be practiced every day.
+Prime Surya namaskar’s benefits include maintaining overall good health, burning calories, staying fit, maintaining a good posture, improving mental balance, and inducing calmness in the head.

 Can you lose weight doing sun salutations?

 As per some research studies, each round of sun salutations, which may take only 3.5 to 4 minutes to complete, can help you burn approximately 13.9 calories.
 Ideally suggested to be done in 12 reps, a complete session can help you burn around 416 calories.
 You can start small, with single reps, working your way up and building your endurance slowly to increase the number of rounds, and before you know it, you are likely to become leaner.